-As we’ve discussed in previous blog entries, travel agents, travel management companies, and other travel-booking-engine tipsplayers in today’s global travel industry need fast, powerful technology platforms for maximum efficiency and productivity.
+As we’ve discussed in previous blog entries, travel agents, travel management companies, and other players in today’s global travel industry need fast, powerful technology platforms for maximum efficiency and productivity.
 Whether you’re talking about content mapping tools, travel ERP suites, long-term success in today’s travel industry depends largely on a company’s ability to leverage the right technology at the right time to reach and retain customers.

 With networks and partnerships established in disparate regions across the globe, it can be difficult to coordinate sales efforts, particularly due to the need for integrated, multi-functional software solutions with common access points.
 Travel companies have a wide variety of these solutions to choose from, especially when it comes to selecting the right travel booking engines for a given company’s needs and desires.
 As such, these travel companies have to consider a number of different elements when selecting a technology partner based on specific criteria and desires.